Winston-Lin/dziganto.github.io/_posts/2018-1-10-Introduction-to-Hashing.md

 Printing the table gives us the output `[5 1 7 6 8 2 3 4]`.
 It's important to understand what those numbers mean because ultimately it describes how the hash function works.
 What happened in the code above is that we fed elements of our list called *last_names* into our function called *hasher*.
 The result is a hash key.
 The hash key simply says, when you feed *Eisenhower* into this particular hash faction, store/retrieve any associated data in/from memory block #5.
 When you feed *Harding* into this hash function, store/retrieve its associated data in/from memory block #1.
 The process continues until we reach the end, *Ziganto* in this case.
 So what the hash function does is it maps a key (i.e. last name) to a specific memory block where we can save or retrieve data.
 In other words, we've created a hash table.

 Remember our original goal was to retrieve data on *Ziganto*.
 How do we do that?
 Merely apply `hasher('ziganto', 8)` which returns 4.
 This means the record for *Ziganto* is stored in the 4th index of our table.
 Notice the time complexity.
 It's constant or O(1).
-The hash function acts like any old mathematical function.
-Give it an input and it will spit out an output.

-Ok, so we've got eight employees and we see that all our memory slots are full.
-What happens if we try to add another name?
+Ok, so we've got eight employees and we see that all the memory slots are full.

+**Question:** What happens if we try to add another name?

-**Answer:** we get a collision.
+**Answer:** We get a collision.

 A **collision** happens when two different keys map to the same memory block.
 It's not a problem for some situations, but often times it is.
 It's definitely problem in our scenario.
 We certainly don't want two different employees mapping to the same memory block.
 There'd be no way to keep their records separate given our discussion thus far.
 But there are ways to handle collisions.
 Let's look at them now.

-#### Addressing Collisions
+### Addressing Collisions
 What can we do about collisions?

 1. Change divisor to a prime number
-2. Increase divisor to create more memory block
+2. Increase divisor to create more memory blocks
 3. Extend hashing by adding additional functionality

 **Question #1:** Why would changing the divisor to a prime number help avoid collisions?

 **Answer #1:** Because a prime is divisible only by itself and 1 so you do not have to worry about common factors.

-#### Quick Example
+### Quick Example
 ```
 for i in range(8,88,8):
     print('index: {:2} | hash: {}'.format(i, hasher('hello world+', i)))
 ```

-This code runs through the multiples of 8 for the divisor and prints the multiple as well as the hash key.
+This code runs through the multiples of 8 for the divisor and prints the multiple called *index* as well as the hash key called *hash*.
+It's important to note that the *key* remains constant throughout.
+The primary goal is to show that even with the same *key*, we can control the number of collisions if we're smart about it.

 The output looks like this:
 ```
 index:  8 | hash: 7
 index: 16 | hash: 7